VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 > hey we need 2 talk...

-I mean, most people would find any of the above alarming, but 1. probably has you going "Ah shit." while 2. has you frantically trying to figure out why and hoping that it's not something you did, while 3. might have you concerned about their happiness.
+I think most people would find any of the above alarming, but 1. probably has you going "Ah shit." while 2. has you frantically trying to figure out why and hoping that it's not something you did, while 3. might have you concerned about their happiness.

 Related, usage of `\s` and other [tone markers could be better](https://www.youtube.com/watch?v=3bYXy1jT3m8).